Durham Market Analysis

 How is Durham doing in terms of months of inventory?
 Remember that the lower the levels of inventory, the more likely it is that prices will rise.

 Let’s look at what our current months of inventory for Durham predict what will happen to prices next month.
-The MOI as of the end of February was 1.1 months, which means that technically, the Durham market is a strong seller’s market as of right now.
-We will take that with a grain of salt, as we’ve seen such low levels of inventory relative to demand over the past few years, we’ve had to adjust our definitions for the market.
-Nonetheless, on its own, our current months of inventory predicts that the average price in Durham should rise in March.
+The MOI as of the end of September was 3.6 months, which means that technically, the Durham market is a balanced market as of right now.
+In general, if the MOI is going up, it is an indicator that prices will drop as there are fewer buyers than sellers in the market.
+Similarly, if the MOI is going down, we typically expect prices to rise as as more buyers enter the market.
+Nonetheless, on its own, our current months of inventory predicts that the average price in Durham should drop in October.

 We hope you found this review of the latest market stats helpful!
 Within the Refined team we work throughout the GTA and we often partner with local agents we know and trust to make sure our clients get the best of both worlds.
 If you’re considering buying or selling and want to work with people who understand your market, don’t hesitate to get in touch with us.
 Otherwise, check back near the start of next month to see the latest Durham market analysis!